Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 All of the above issues make it very difficult to link data.
 If you do decide to collect names, remember that you will need to remove names during data processing and replace them with your unique study identifiers.

 Figure \@ref(fig:fig10-8) shows what a data de-identification process looks like [@otoole_data_2018].
 Dataset 1 would be the incoming survey data with identifiers, Dataset 2 would be a roster exported from your participant database (see Chapter \@ref(track)), and Dataset 3 is your clean, de-identified dataset, created by merging Dataset 1 with Dataset 2 on your unique identifier and dropping your identifying variables.
-I want to emphasize the importance of using a "merge" which we will discuss more in Chapter \@ref(clean), as opposed to replacing names with IDs by hand entering identifiers.
+I want to emphasize the importance of using a "merge", which we will discuss more in Chapter \@ref(clean), as opposed to replacing names with IDs by hand entering identifiers.
 If at all possible, we want to completely avoid hand entry of study IDs.
 Hand entry is error-prone and can lead to many mistakes.

 <div class="figure" style="text-align: center">
 <img src="img/de-identify.PNG" alt="Process of creating a de-identified dataset" width="90%" />